 While Prof. Baker sees research as a crucial component of sociology and an important link to teaching, her interest has always been in teaching.
-She enjoys teaching and mentoring undergraduate students and introducing them to sociological thinking.
+She enjoys teaching and mentoring undergraduate students across all years of study and introducing them to sociological thinking.
 Prof. Baker is a recipient of the University of Toronto’s Early Career Teaching Award.

-Prof. Baker teaches Introduction to Sociology; Sociology of Education; Logic of Social Inquiry; Sociology of Masculinities; and Contemporary Issues in Higher Education.
+Prof. Baker teaches Introduction to Sociology; Sociology of Education; Logic of Social Inquiry; Education and Social Control; Sociology of Masculinities; and Contemporary Issues in Higher Education.